 The topic describes how stylesheets are preprocessed and compiled to CSS in the Magento application.
-It provides the theoretical background a frontend developer needs to debug stylesheets effectively.
+It provides the theoretical background a frontend developer needs to effectively debug stylesheets.

 Root source files